package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-application.md

 package is `Cluster`.
 You can read more about scopes on the [Scopes page](/content/en/docs/concepts/scopes.md).

 ### Phases
 The namespace must be created before the deployment.
-The Package Manifest file has two phases defined, `namespace` and `deploy`, in that order.
+Therefore, the Package Manifest file has two phases defined, `namespace` and `deploy`, in that order.
 Read more about phases on the [Phases page](/content/en/docs/concepts/phases.md).

 ### Availability Probes
-This is a pretty standard probe for deployment resources.
+This is a standard probe for deployment resources.
 You can read more about availability probes on the [Probes page](/content/en/docs/concepts/probes.md).

 ## Annotations
 Now we have to link each object to a phase.
 This is done by adding a `package-operator.run/phase` annotation to the object.
 For example, our `namespace.yaml` file would now look like:

+###### namespace.yaml
 ```yaml
 apiVersion: v1
 kind: Namespace